endaaman/tym/README.md

 })

 tym.set_hook('bell', function()
-  -- Even if you excute `tput bel`, the window will not be urgent. print('bell')
+  print('bell')

   -- if return true, the event propagation will be stopped.
   -- return true
 end)

-tym.set_hook('uri_clicked', function(uri, button)
+tym.set_hook('clicked', function(button, uri)
-  print(uri, ' is clicked by button ', button) -- 0:left, 1:middle, 2:right...
+  print('you pressed button:', button) -- 0:left, 1:middle, 2:right...
-  tym.open(uri) -- launch default app for the URI
+  if uri then
+    print('you clicked URI: ', uri)
+    if button == 1 then

-  -- if return true, the URI will be opened twice (the event propagation is not be stopped).
+      -- If return true, the event propagation will be stopped -- So when left button is clicked, URI will be not opened return true
-  -- return true
+    end
+  end
 end)
 ```